Skip to content

 Before configuration or style, a vanity has to physically fit the room with enough space to use comfortably.
 This Old House’s clearance guidance is a useful starting baseline: at least 30 inches of clear floor space in front of the vanity, and at least 15 inches from the center of any sink to an adjacent wall or fixture.

 Those two numbers alone rule out a lot of vanities that look right in a photo but would crowd a real bathroom.
 Measure your actual clearances before you fall in love with a specific piece — it is far easier to change your mind on paper than after installation.
+An awkward room size is also one of the situations where going custom instead of prefab starts to earn its premium.

 Configuration and sizing decide the style options — not the other way around